New Online Course - Pen Nib and Ink

 — What is this course about?

-The course addresses the most appropriate way to use a dip pen nib in order to get the best from it.
-Even experienced artists who are familiar with this tool may eventually face issues with its functioning and mannerisms, having hard times trying to figure out how to keep the work flowing smoothly.
+It addresses the most appropriate way to use a dip pen nib in order to get the best from it.
+Even experienced artists who are familiar with this tool may eventually face issues with its functioning and mannerisms, having a hard time trying to figure out how to keep the work flowing smoothly.

 I teach simple procedures to help obtain the finest lines, preserve, clean, and even restore the nibs.
 I also transmit my simple method for maintaining the best flow of the ink, keeping its good quality, and avoiding dehydration.
-Last but not least, I propose a series of exercises that embody the essentials of the visual language of hatching for light and shade.
+Last but not least, I propose a series of exercises that embody the essentials of the visual language of hatching for light and shade, and also many tips on the different approaches to stippling.

 In the video below, you can watch an example of my rendition of scientific illustrations with the technique of pen nib and ink.

-A guidebook with a huge amount of information on the technique and all necessary tools is already available and can be downloaded right now for free! (access it here)
+A guidebook with thorough information on the pen nib technique and all necessary tools is already available and can be downloaded right now for free! (access it here)

 — Where and when will this course happen?

-The classes will run from 3 pm to 6:15 pm UTC.
+The classes run from 4:30 pm through 7:50 pm UTC.
 Consult what that time means in your time zone by clicking here.
-In short, it will be morning in North America, afternoon in Africa and Europe, and evening in the Indian Ocean region.
+In short, it will be morning or early afternoon in North America, afternoon in Africa and Europe, evening in the Indian Ocean region, and late night in Australia.

 — What's the price?